 RATING: DIFFICULT75kms one way – 150kms round trip.

-Complete the Greenway Summer Challenge in only one day!? … or two?
 This route is only for the ultra ambitious, but if you really want to challenge yourself, try this!
-As the Greenway is not fully connected around the City as of yet, we suggest this completed route to avoid any construction detours that you may have encountered on other parts of the Greenway.
 This route also highlights some of the most beautiful scenic areas of the Greenway and of Calgary.
-These include 12 Mile Coullee, Baker Park, Bowmont Park, Edworthy Park, The Weaselhead, Fish Creek Park and The Greenway’s SE Wetland Boardwalks.
+These include 12 Mile Coullee, Baker Park, Bowmont Park, Edworthy Park, The Weaselhead, Fish Creek Park and The Greenway’s SE Crescent Point Energy Interpretative Wetland Boardwalks.
 This is a great way to challenge yourself while appreciating the beauty of Calgary and this small portion of our great country.
-Happy 150th Birthday Canada!

 TIP: If you start at the Crowfoot Station and end at Ralph Klein, there will be a net loss in altitude of over 600ft that may make it ‘slightly’ easier.
 The other way around will be a net gain in altitude.